akashchaudhari98/college_FAQ-chatbot/README.md

 ## Database
-It is a dctionary database, and is structured as follows - ETRX :{
+It is a dctionary database, and is structured as follows

-    "etrx":{
+ETRX :{
+  "etrx":
+  {
       "intent 1": " Data for the intent",
       "intent 2": "Data for the intent",
       .
       .
       .
       "intent 7": "data"
    }
 }
 same thing is done for all the branches this database is saved as a pickle object and is opened everytime the chatbot server is turned on